 There are more than one billion people worldwide – around 15% of the population – living with a disability.
 As consumers, they represent a market the size of the United States, Brazil, Pakistan, and Indonesia combined, and have a disposable income of more than $8 trillion.
 As workers, they have talents and add to the organisational diversity that drives better decision-making.

 Caroline Casey is an award-winning social entrepreneur and founder of The Valuable 500 – a catalyst for an inclusion revolution that exists to position disability equally on the global business leadership agenda.
 Committed to building a global movement on inclusive business for the 1.3 billion people in the world with a disability, over the past two decades she has set up several organisations and initiatives centred on disability business inclusion.

 Her latest initiative, The Valuable 500, is a campaign to get 500 businesses to commit to putting disability and inclusion on their leadership agendas.
 Launched at the World Economic Forum Annual Summit in 2019, Casey succeeded in bringing disability inclusion onto the main stage at DAVOS for the first time ever with the support of global business leaders.

-The Valuable 500 is supported by a host of global leaders including Sir Richard Branson, and Paul Polman, and global brands including Microsoft and Sky.
-Casey is also a TED speaker, Ashoka Fellow, Eisenhower Fellow, a past advisor for the Clinton Global Initiative, a One Young World Counsellor and is a Young Global Leader of the World Economic Forum.
+The Valuable 500 is supported by a host of global leaders including Sir Richard Branson, Paul Polman, and global brands including Microsoft and Sky.
+Casey is also a TED speaker, Ashoka Fellow, Eisenhower Fellow, a past Advisor for the Clinton Global Initiative, a One Young World Counsellor, and is a Young Global Leader of the World Economic Forum.